AI Visibility

-SEO vs GEO: What's the Difference and Why It Matters in 2026
+SEO vs GEO: What's the Difference in 2026?

 In 2026, ranking number one on Google no longer guarantees that people will see your business.
 A growing share of searches never produce a click at all.
 Instead, ChatGPT, Claude, Gemini, and Google's own AI Overviews read the web for the user and hand back a single synthesized answer, citing two to seven sources.
-If your business is not one of them, you are invisible to that search โ even if you rank first in the old results.
+If your business is not one of them, you are invisible to that search — even if you rank first in the old results.

 That is the shift behind a term you are hearing more often: GEO, or Generative Engine Optimization.
 This guide explains what it is, how it differs from SEO, what the latest data actually shows, and what a business owner should do about it this month.